kuang-da/kuang-da/README.md

 ### Hi there 👋

-I am a Ph.D. student in the Department of Computer and Information Science, University of Pennsylvania.
-My research interests center around single-cell genomics.
-I am currently working on robust objective optimization in biology problems.
+Hi!
+I am a final-year Ph.D.
+Candidate in the Department of Computer and Information Science at the University of Pennsylvania.
+My research focuses on deep learning and single-cell genomics, with a specific emphasis on reconstructing cell lineage trees using metric learning.
+I am also passionate about building data science tools to facilitate collaborative research.

 <!--
 **kuang-da/kuang-da** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.